Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

     ```

-- In the Copilot Chat extension window, click the ellipses `...` and select `Insert into New File` for the suggested `AerobaticSequence` class as `WrightBrothersApi/Models/AerobaticSequence.cs`.
+- In GitHub Copilot Chat, click the ellipses `...` and select `Insert into New File` for the suggested `AerobaticSequence` class as `WrightBrothersApi/Models/AerobaticSequence.cs`.

 <img src="../../Images/Screenshot-Flight-AerobaticsSequenceSignature.png" width="800">